valette/desk/README.md

 #### Remote desktop for medical imaging ####

 The aim of the project is to create a remote desktop for visualization and processing of medical images.
-Only works under linux, but patches are welcome!
+Only works under linux or Mac OS, but patches are welcome!

 ### Infos and live demo ###